 Zaans Museum (Zaanse Schans)

-Spoorwegmuseum (Railway Museum, Utrecht)
+Spoorwegmuseum (Dutch Railway Museum, Utrecht)

-Plus over 400 museums in total in the Netherlands – each major town and city should have a museum where the card is valid.
+You get access to around 500 museums in total in the Netherlands – each major town and city should have a museum where the card is valid.

 Will the price of the Museumkaart go up in the future?